Zevrov/Portfolio_Project/README.md

 Wolf Hopkins, a full stack software engineer and graduate from Holberton School New Haven.

 # What is it?
-An asteroids "clone" that is inspired by this blog series.
-[BYTEPATH](https://github.com/adnzzzzZ/blog/issues/30).
-The series is targeted at beginner game developers and covers the basics of Lua + Love2D.
+An asteroids "clone", or a game that is heavily inspired by the classic arcade game.

 # Features
 - 360 degree movement